Equilibrium Refinement through Negotiation in Binary Voting: Preliminaries: Binary Aggregation

-\begin{definition}[Aggregation rule] Given a BA structure $\S$, an aggregation rule (or aggregator) for $\S$ is a function ${F:\D^\N \to \D}$, mapping every profile to a binary ballot in~$\D$. $F(\B)(j)$ denotes the outcome of the aggregation on issue $j$. \end{definition}
+Given a set of individuals $\N$ and issues $\I$, an {\bf aggregation rule} for $\N$ and $\I$ is a function $F:\D^\N \to \D$, mapping every profile to a binary ballot in~$\D$, called the {\bf collective} ballot. $F(\B)(j) \in \set{0,1}$ denotes the value of issue $j$ in the aggregation of $\B$ via aggregator~$F$.

-Possibly the best-known aggregation rule is \emph{issue-by-issue strict majority rule} ($\maj$), which accepts an issue if and only if the majority of voters accept it, formally $\maj(\B)(j)= 1$ if and only if $|\N^{\B}_j|\geq \frac{|\N|+1}{2}$.
-Other notable examples of aggregation rules include \emph{quota rules}, which accept an issue if the number of voters accepting it exceeds a possibly different quota for each issue, and \emph{distance-based rules}, which output the ballot that minimises the overall distance to the profile for a suitable notion of distance.
+The benchmark aggregation rule is the so-called {\bf issue-wise strict majority rule}, which we will refer to simply as (issue-wise) majority (in symbols, $\maj$).
+The rule accepts an issue if and only if a majority of voters accept it, formally $\maj(\B)(j)= 1$ if and only if $|\N^{\B}_j|\geq \frac{|\N|+1}{2}$.
+Other examples of aggregation rules include {\bf quota rules}, which accept an issue if the number of voters accepting it exceeds a given quota, possibly different for each issue.
+Formally, if a quota rule $F_q$ is defined via a function $q : \I \to \set{0,1,\ldots,n}$, associating a quota to each issue, by stipulating $F_q(\B)_j=1 \Leftrightarrow |N^{\B}_j| \geq q(j)$. $F_q$~is called {\bf uniform} in case $q$ is a constant function.
+Issue-wise majority is a uniform quota rule with $q = \left\lceil \frac{\N +1}{2} \right\rceil$.
+A third class of rules are distance-based rules, which output the ballot that minimises the overall distance to the profile for a suitable notion of distance.\footnote{See \citep{GrossiPigozzi2014} and \citep{endriss16judgment} for a more detailed exposition of aggregation rules.}

-\begin{example} A parliament composed by equally representative parties $A,B,C$ is to decide whether to develop atomic weapons (W), importing nuclear technology from the foreign market (F), and build in-house nuclear plants (P).
-The profile in Table~\ref{figure:discursive_dilemma} is an instance of binary aggregation with the majority rule, in which each individual submits a binary opinion over each of the three issues at stake.